Bruce Peel Special Collections: Exhibitions

 Each year the Bruce Peel Special Collections creates one or two in-house exhibitions that showcase elements of their collection.
 For most exhibitions, the Peel team publishes an accompanying exhibition catalogue, which are distributed by University of Alberta Press.
-The library's physical exhibitions are accessible to boht the campus community and the general public for viewing.
+The library's physical exhibitions are accessible to both the campus community and the general public for viewing.

-The library also hosts digital exhibitions, which are mounted on its website.
-Many of these digital exhibitions are related to the history of the Canadian Prairies, such as the Sam Steele, Miriam Green Ellis, and Cuinaria exhibitions.
+The library also hosts digital exhibitions which are mounted on its website.
+Many of these digital exhibitions are related to the history of the Canadian Prairies, such as the Sam Steele, Miriam Green Ellis, and Culinaria exhibitions.

 In this century, Peel's published catalogues and digital exhibitions have numerous awards, including the Katharine Kyes Leab and Daniel J. Leab American Book Prices Current Exhibition Catalogue Award from the Rare Books and Manuscripts Section of the Association of College and Research Libraries, and the UCDA Design Awards.

 Peel Workshops

-Every academic year, the Peel library hosts a number of online and in-person workshops, using materials from a variety of collections.
+Every academic year, the Peel library hosts a number of online and in-person workshops using materials from a variety of collections.
 These workshops are available to University of Alberta students through an online registration process.
 Previous workshops have focused on miniature books, artists’ books, preservation and conservatorship, prairie postcards, and rare book forgeries.